-NOTICE is hereby given that the annual general meeting (the "Meeting") of shareholders of PreveCeutical Medical Inc. (the "Company") will be held at 10th Floor, 595 Howe Street, Vancouver, British Columbia, V6C 2T5, on, Friday, February 5, 2021, at 10:00 a.m.
+NOTICE is hereby given that the annual general meeting (the "Meeting") of shareholders of PreveCeutical Medical Inc. (the "Company") will be held at 10th Floor, 595 Howe Street, Vancouver, British Columbia, V6C 2T5, on, Friday, April 29, 2022, at 10:00 a.m.
 (PST) ("Meeting"), or at any adjournment or postponement thereof, for the following purposes:

-- 1. To receive and consider the audited consolidated financial statements of the Company for the fiscal year ended December 31, 2019 (with comparative statements relating to the preceding fiscal period), and report of the auditors' thereon; - 2.
-To appoint Smythe LLP, Chartered Professional Accountants as auditor of the Company for the fiscal year ending December 31, 2020, and to authorize the directors to fix the auditor's remuneration. - 3.
+- 1. To receive and consider the audited consolidated financial statements of the Company for the financial year ended December 31, 2020 and report of the auditors thereon; - 2.
+To appoint Smythe LLP, Chartered Professional Accountants as auditor of the Company for ensuing year and to authorize the directors to fix the auditor's remuneration; - 3.
 To fix the number of directors for the ensuing year at four (4); - 4.
-To elect the directors for the ensuing year; - 5.
-To consider and, if thought fit, to pass, with or without variation, an ordinary resolution to approve the Company's 10% Rolling Stock Option Plan; and - 6.
+To elect the directors for the ensuing year; and - 5.
 To transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.